 |Frequently Asked Questions About DNA Tribes® STR Genetic Ancestry Analysis

-A: DNA Tribes Genetic Ancestry Analysis tests autosomal DNA inherited from both your maternal and paternal
+A: The DNA Tribes® Genetic Ancestry Analysis tests autosomal DNA inherited from both your maternal and paternal

-Your DNA matches can include locations associated with recent family genealogy.
-However, the genetic history of
+Your DNA matches can include populations in line with your recent family genealogy.
+However, the genetic history

-world populations began long before genealogical records.
-For this reason, DNA matches can also express
+of world populations began long before genealogical records.
+For this reason, your DNA matches can also express

 genetic traces of more ancient links between world populations through shared origins, migrations, and trade.

-These ancient genetic links are explored in our monthly Digest articles, available here.
+These ancient genetic links are explored in various archived Digest articles, available here.
+Since 2006, DNA

 Q: How will my results look?

 A: Results are delivered by email in a printable PDF Genetic Ancestry Report.
 Sample reports with comments can

 be viewed here.